Please note: Canada Business Ontario is now FedDev Ontario Small Business Services.

 - Be brief and concise

-If you haven't already done so in your overall business plan, you'll want to clearly describe who you are, what your business is about, what your business goals are, and what inspired you to start, buy or grow the business.
+If you have not already done so in your overall business plan, you will want to clearly describe who you are, what your business is about, what your business goals are and what inspired you to start, buy or grow the business.
 For example: